leberhard10/RoboND-DeepLearning-Project/writeup_deep_learning.md

     return output_layer
 ```
+The supplied code snippet was provided by Lesson 32, section 8 and section 9.

 #### Decoder

 The decoder function will reassemble an image after it has had the 1x1 convolution applied to it.
-The concatination allows skip connections to be applied to the network.
+The concatination allows skip connections to be applied to the network and help reassemble the new image.

 ```python
 def decoder_block(small_ip_layer, large_ip_layer, filters):